MEET-microbit-project/MEET-microbit-project.github.io/handbook.md

 -------------------

-A great way to engage with both robotics and Python is through the usage of bit:bot – a robotic car powered with micro:bit.
+A great way to engage with both robotics and Python is through the usage of the bit:bot – a robotic car powered by the micro:bit.
 Bit:bot has the following features:

 -   2 micro metal gear motors.
 Both fully controllable in software, for